Square Inc. (SQ)'s Financial Results Comparing With Net Element Inc. (NASDAQ:NETE) | New Business Observer

-As Internet Software & Services companies, Square Inc. (NYSE:SQ) and Net Element Inc. (NASDAQ:NETE) are our subject to compare.
-And more specifically their profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.
+As Internet Software & Services businesses, Square Inc. (NYSE:SQ) and Net Element Inc. (NASDAQ:NETE), are affected by contrast.
+This especially applies to their profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.

 Earnings and Valuation